wp-plugins/bbpress/readme.txt

 == Installation ==

-1. Place the 'bbpress' folder in your '/wp-content/plugins/' directory.
+1. Place the 'bbpress' folder in your '/wp-content/plugins/' directory
-2. Activate bbPress.
+2. Activate bbPress
-3. Visit 'Settings > Forums' and adjust your configuration.
+3. Visit 'Settings > Forums' and adjust your configuration
-4. Create some forums.
+4. Create some forums
-5. View your site.
+5. View your site
-6. Adjust the CSS of your theme as needed, to make everything pretty.
+6. Adjust the CSS of your theme as needed, to make everything pretty

 == Changelog ==